nihadh5004/ticket-management-system/README.md

   1.Open the frontend in your preferred code editor.
   2. Modify the source code to fit your needs.
-  3.Run the frontend project:
+  3.Run the frontend project.
   ```shell
     npm run dev
 ```

   1.Open the backend in your preferred code editor and modify it as needed.
   2. Modify the source code to fit your needs.
-  3.Start the project:
+  3.Start the project.
   ```shell
     python manage.py runserver
   ```